Cray-HPE/docs-csm/operations/rack_resiliency/RackResiliencyProcedure.md

 ### Stage 4 - Reschedule unbalanced critical pods

-Reschedule unbalanced etcd/ postgres pods by running “reschedule_pods.sh” script.
+Reschedule unbalanced etcd/ postgres pods by running “redistribute_pods.sh” script.
 Here it will redistribute etcd/ postgress pods under all the names spaces across the zones (one pod instance per rack only).

 ### Replacing the rack which has been shutdown